A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Formulation of Brakke flow

 for all $\boldg\in (C^1_c(\overline{\Omega}\times [0,\infty)))^n$.
 This implies that $\boldgam^T+ \sigma^{-1}{\boldv}_b(\sin \theta)= 0$ on $\partial M_t$ for all $t\geq0$.
 Here it holds that $\sin\theta$ is not equal to 0, otherwise we have $\gamma^T=0$ and this implies $\theta=\frac{\pi}{2}$ which contradicts $\sin\theta=0$.
 Therefore we obtain

 on $\partial M_t$ and we can say that this implies dynamic boundary condition. \end{remark}

 \begin{remark} Now we briefly refer to the formulation of right-angle Neumann boundary conditions, comparing to our formulation.
-We recall that the boundary condition of Allen-Cahn equations \eqref{1.1.1} corresponds to dynamic and right-angle Neumann boundary conditions in the case that $\sigma$ is positive and finite and $\sigma=\infty$, respectively.
-In Subsection \ref{mainresults.dyna}, we gave the conditions for a Brakke flow with dynamic boundary conditions as the absolute continuity \eqref{4.1.1.6} and Brakke's inequality \eqref{4.1.1.10} with a parameter $\sigma$.
-These results are also valid when $\sigma$ is not only 1 but also in $(1,\,\infty)$ if we slightly modify the proofs of the case $\sigma=1$.
+We recall that the boundary condition of Allen-Cahn equations \eqref{1.1.1} corresponds to dynamic and right-angle Neumann boundary conditions in the case that $\sigma$ is in $(0,\,\infty)$ and $\sigma=\infty$, respectively.
+In Subsection \ref{mainresults.dyna}, we give the conditions for a Brakke flow with dynamic boundary conditions as the absolute continuity \eqref{4.1.1.6} and Brakke's inequality \eqref{4.1.1.10} with a parameter $\sigma$.
 Hence, if we formally substitute $\sigma=\infty$ for \eqref{4.1.1.6} and \eqref{4.1.1.10}, then we have

 and